Politician

 In Argentina

-Among people born in Argentina, Matías Paredes ranks 1,107 out of 1,154Before him are María Becerra (2000), Josefina Sruoga (1990), Denis Stracqualursi (1987), Gonzalo Escalante (1993), Brian Dabul (1984), and Gianluca Prestianni (2006).
-After him are Matías Zaracho (1998), Fabricio Bustos (1996), Daniela Sruoga (1987), Soledad García (1981), Mariana Díaz Oliva (1976), and Cristian Maidana (1987).
+Among people born in Argentina, Matías Paredes ranks 1,179 out of NaNBefore him are María Becerra (2000), Josefina Sruoga (1990), Denis Stracqualursi (1987), Gonzalo Escalante (1993), Brian Dabul (1984), and Gianluca Prestianni (2006).
+After him are Matías Zaracho (1998), Fabricio Bustos (1996), Daniela Sruoga (1987), Soledad García (1981), Mariana Díaz Oliva (1976), and Inés Arrondo (1977).

-Among POLITICIANS In Argentina
+Among Politicians In Argentina

-Among politicians born in Argentina, Matías Paredes ranks 95Before him are Julio Cobos (1955), Amado Boudou (1962), Davor Ivo Stier (1972), Cecilia Rognoni (1976), Pablo Echenique (1978), and Noel Barrionuevo (1984).
-After him are Silvina D'Elía (1986), Sofía Maccari (1984), Martina Cavallero (1990), Florencia Habif (1993), and Rocío Sánchez Moccia (1988).
+Among politicians born in Argentina, Matías Paredes ranks 95Before him are Amado Boudou (1962), Davor Ivo Stier (1972), Cecilia Rognoni (1976), Pablo Echenique (1978), Carlos Espínola (1971), and Claudia Burkart (1980).
+After him are Silvina D'Elía (1986), Carolina Luján (1985), Sofía Maccari (1984), Martina Cavallero (1990), and Florencia Habif (1993).